colekev/metis-final-project/README.md

 # Metis Final Project
 ## Playing to Win with Social Media

 This project was the culmination of my 12-week [data science bootcamp](http://www.thisismetis.com/data-science-bootcamps) with Metis.
 For my project, I wanted to combine my love of fantasy football, social media and [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
-Can incoporating social media improve fantasy football projects?
-Can you build a sentiment tracker that allows fans and fanatsy football players to see and compare the public's opinion on various players?
+Can incorporating social media improve fantasy football projects?
+Can you build a sentiment tracker that allows fans and fantasy football players to see and compare the public's opinion on various players?

 ### The Data